gyulanemeth/bluefox.email/why.md

 Most of the providers charge you for the number of contacts you have in combination with the number of emails you send.
 This cryptic pricing **always** end up to be more than you think.

-### Paid version ($0.2 per 1000 emails)
+### Paid version

-We only charge for the **number of emails you send.** Simple.

-It is very cheap: $0.2 per 1000 emails sent.
-(Plus another $0.1 to AWS for SES.)

-You can buy the following credit packs:
- - $10 -> send 50.000 emails
- - $100 -> send 500.000 emails
- - $1000 -> send 5.000.000 emails

-You can use your credits for a year!
-It means that you don't need to pay a monthly subscription fee if you don't use the service.
+$100 for a year.
+Simple as that.

+(Plus AWS charges $0.1 / 1000 emails for SES usage.)

 ### Forever free version

-You can also use bluefox.email for free, if we can put our logo and link to your emails.
+You can also use bluefox.email for free, if we can put our logo and a link to our website in your emails.

 Keep in mind, that AWS offers a free tier for 12 months, including 3000 email sends per month.